 “I am a self proclaimed make-up goddess in the making because we all know how beauty looks keep evolving and I am always up to date with mine”.

 Comfortable in her plus size body and always ready to break beauty boundaries, Elesi is a force to be reckoned with.
-From PR Enthusiast, Beauty Blogger, Freelance Make-up Artist and Journalist and Blazon Magazine’s Editor-in Chief, why would anyone not want to remember this name!
+From PR Enthusiast, Beauty Blogger, Freelance Make-up Artist and Journalist, why would anyone not want to remember this name!

 Dzifa Azumah also known as Jeef Keef is an outgoing, energetic and vibrant soul with a keen eye of what is relevant from Music to Fashion.
 Considering herself as a Maven in the making, Dzifa believes through hard-work, determination but most importantly perseverance that she will be a force to be reckoned with in the entertainment industry.
 Known within Durban’s “Cool Kids” social scenery, ‘The Coolest Keef in the City’ has lived up to the name and has surely mingled with influential people within our generation and continues to live up to that.

 With the various jobs Dzifa has done from backup dancing for: ‘Thina Sobabile’ singer Thabisile and daughter of the late Lucky Dube, songstress Bongi Dube back in her youthful years.
 This was the beginning of Jeef Keef showcasing her various talents as she dabbled into the dance world and even began her own dance crew called Hot-Steppers.
 With a deep flare under her skin, her group entered dance competitions such as Step up or Step out and even went as far as knock out rounds.

 But her love for being in front of the camera also played a vital role within her career making decisions.
 She had the amazing opportunity of making the cover of an online magazine called Ziyaw’eDurban online entertainment magazine’s 3rd issue which led to aspiring modelling gigs.